CapsAdmin/pac3/README.md

 select a part and press F1 to open information about it. limited support but it will be useful later on.
 It can be configured to be on a part in your viewport, on your cursor, next to the part's tree label ...

-## Editor autopilot
+## Editor copilot : Foolproofing and editor assist

-An idea: correct common mistakes automatically or inform the user about it.

-For now, it's only two things: selecting an event will pick an appropriate operator, and clicking away from a proxy without a variable name will notify you about how it won't work, telling you to go back and change it
+Selecting an event will pick an appropriate operator, and clicking away from a proxy without a variable name will notify you about how it won't work, telling you to go back and change it

+Writing a name into an event's type will create a command event with that name if the name isn't a recognized event type, so you can quickly setup command events.

+auto-disable editor camera to preview the camera part when creating a camera part

+auto-focus on the relevant property when creating certain parts

 # Reference and help features

 proxy bank: some presets with tooltip explanations. right click on the expression field to look at them

 command bank: presets to use the command part. again, right click on the expression field to look at them

 built-in wiki written by me, for every part and most event types: short tooltips to tell you what a part does when you hover over the label when choosing which part to create, longer tutorials opened with F1 when you select an existing part.